cybozu/neco-containers/maintenance.md

    - [csi-provisioner](https://github.com/kubernetes-csi/external-provisioner/blob/master/Dockerfile)
    - [csi-resizer](https://github.com/kubernetes-csi/external-resizer/blob/master/Dockerfile)
    - [csi-snapshotter](https://github.com/kubernetes-csi/external-snapshotter/blob/master/cmd/csi-snapshotter/Dockerfile)
+4. update image tag in `Dockerfile` if necessary.
-4. Update `BRANCH` and `TAG` files.
+5. Update `BRANCH` and `TAG` files.

-***NOTE:*** These softwares are sensitive to the Go version.
-When you run the CI, warnings about the Go version may occur in `Build images` job.
-In that case, consider about changing the base container in Dockerfile.
+***NOTE:*** You can choose the latest stable Ubuntu image for runtime. upstream uses distroless as the base image for runtime, while Neco uses Ubuntu for easier debugging.

+***NOTE:*** You may choose the latest docker image for the build, regardless of the upstream go version.
+The current go compiler builds with the language version and toolchain version based on the go version specified in the go.mod file.
+There is no need to use an older version of the image to match go.mod.
+As a known issue, the upstream build script warns that `test-gofmt and test-vendor are known to be sensitive to the version of Go.`.
+However, we use the latest docker image unless the test fails.

 ## dex